 henrika.enestam (at) kasnas.com

 If you have a chance to visit Dalsbruk, there are two larger grocery stores, a restaurant and a delicacy store.
-A supermarket and a hardware store are located at the Kimito center, 30 km from Kasnäs.
+A supermarket and a hardware store are located in the Kimito center, 30 km from Kasnäs.

 Getting extra tools and equipment is a bit difficult with the limited connections.
 It might be more feasible to order stuff from web stores.
 The packages will be delivered to the ferry for you to pick up.